kezia-petch/COSC349_Assign_1/README.md

 # COSC349 Assignment 1:

-Multi VM project focused on providing the user with the date and time of specific countries.
+Multi VM project focused on providing the user with the currency conversion (in comparsion with NZ) or timezone (in comparison with NZ) of specific countries.

 ## Running the Project: